Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 >>>also i dedicated this to M, my one true love because M makes me feel like a human, with my heart bear to the warmth of her soul.

+its the same stimui as always.

 more dehumanizing treatment from gundy and her hate group friwnds.